Navigation: This page 'dooy.info/using/keai.html' ---> Using Dooy ---> Main Page. HELP. Admin. Contact.

 Two Types of AI

-Today, AI systems are built by machine learning (MLAI: machine learning AI); in the 1980s AI systems (then called "knowledge based systems" or "expert systems") were built by knowledge elicitation (KEAI: knowledge elicitation AI).
-In KEAI, the lower route into the knowledge base in Figure 1, analysts ("knowledge engineers") interviewed experts to elicit knowledge that is relevant to the intended application, which knowledge was then coded into the knowledge base - for example, the essayist's expertise on what constitutes a good essay and how to write one and what errors to avoid.
-It was an expert activity, in which developing a good social accord with experts was of supreme importance if one wanted to elicit high quality knowledge.
-It was therefore expensive and time-consuming and needed to be learned by apprenticeship, so, from the 1990s onwards, many hoped that this human process could by bypassed by machine learning.
-It is useful to regard machine learning AI (MLAI) as KEAI with the human element of knowledge elicitation bypassed by autormation.
-To achieve this, a massive amount of data is analysed by algorithms to detect relevant patterns - for example patterns about good essay writing; this is the learning or training phase of MLAI.
-ChatGPT was trained using nearly 200 billion pieces of information drawn from the Internet.
-(It is assumed that the reader understands roughly how MLAI is trained using training data, and here we introduce details; for a good explanation see ===.)
+Today, AI systems are built by machine learning (MLAI: machine learning AI); in the 1980s AI systems (which includes "knowledge based systems" or "expert systems") were built by knowledge elicitation (KEAI: knowledge elicitation AI), the lower route into the knowledge base in Figure 1.
+My own experience in AI was developed within KEAI [Basden 1983; Attarwala & Basden 1985; Basden, Brandon & Watson 1995].
+In KEAI, analysts ("knowledge engineers") interview experts to elicit knowledge that is relevant to the intended application, which knowledge is then coded into the knowledge base manually - for example, the essayist's expertise on what constitutes a good essay and how to write one and what errors to avoid.
+Knowledge elicitation was an expert activity, in which developing a good social accord with experts was of supreme importance if one wanted to elicit high quality knowledge.
+It was time-consuming and needed to be learned by apprenticeship.
+Partly because KEAI was seen by management as expensive, from the 1990s onwards, many hoped that this human process could by bypassed by machine learning.

-One challenge in KEAI was tacit knowledge (Polanyi 1967), knowledge that the expert had but could not, or did not usually, tell us.
-The explicit knowledge, which the experts would tell us, is the kind of knowledge that is taught on courses or written about, but is usually only a part of the knowledge used in practice.
-The rest is tacit knowledge, of which there are several kinds: muscular tacit knowledge such of how to ride a bicycle, social tacit knowledge of how to operate well in social settings, skills that were learned 30 years ago that have become embedded in the expert's thinking, and so on.
-For an AI system to work well, including in those unexpected, exceptional conditions that keep on occurring, its knowledge base must be comprehensive and accurate in tacit as well as explicit knowledge.
-In KEAI, there are ways to make some kinds of tacit knowledge explicit, especially by asking "Why?" and "When not?" etc., which jog the expert's memory on skills they learned decades ago, but with muscular and sensory knowledge this is not possible.
+One challenge in KEAI is tacit knowledge [Polanyi 1958], knowledge that the expert has but cannot, or does not usually, tell us.
+Explicit knowledge, which the experts can readily tell us, is the kind of knowledge that is taught on courses or written about, but is usually only a part of the knowledge that is actually brought to bear in practice.
+The rest is tacit knowledge, of which there are several kinds: muscular tacit knowledge such of how to ride a bicycle, social tacit knowledge of how to operate well in social settings, skills that were learned 30 years ago that have become embedded in the expert's operations, knowledge of the unusual or exceptional conditions, and so on.
+If tacit knowledge is omitted from the knowledge base then the AI system, working well in most circumstances, will fail without warning in others, so cannot be relied upom.
+During the earlier period we found many ways to make some kinds of tacit knowledge explicit, especially by asking "Why?" and "When not?" etc., which jog the expert's memory on skills they learned decades ago, but with muscular and sensory knowledge this is not possible.
+See On Knowing for more on tacit knowledge.

-What this means in practice is that KEAI is best when designed to work with the human user rather to replace them.
-Then some tacit knowledge is supplied by the user, and the explicated knowledge encapsulated in the KEAI knowledge base becomes very useful to ensure that the user does not overlook important questions.
-This is what made the expert systems in which I was involved successful: we designed them to form human-machine wholes in a way that made interaction very easy and natural so that the good quality explicated knowledge in AI system works smoothly with the tacit and contextual knowledge of the users [Basden ===; Brandon, Basden & Watson ===].
+What this means in practice is that KEAI is best when designed to work with the human user rather to replace them, because some tacit knowledge is supplied by the user, and the explicated knowledge encapsulated in the KEAI knowledge base becomes useful to ensure that the user does not overlook important questions [Basden 1983].
+This is what made the expert systems in which I was involved successful: we designed them to form human-machine wholes in a way that made interaction very easy and natural so that the good quality explicated knowledge in AI system works smoothly with the tacit and contextual knowledge of the users [Basden, Brandon, Basden & Watson 1995].

 In Which Kinds of Application Can AI be Successful?